amanshah2711/personal-site/server/static/pages/geometry.md

 \\[
     \mathbf{P}\_{y}^2 = \mathbf{P}_{y}
 \\]
-It turns out this is not that difficult to prove.
+It turns out this is not that difficult to prove for our 1D projections.
 Try it as an exercise, but the proof is below.
 <details style="background-color:aliceblue;padding:10px;">
 <summary>Proof</summary>
 We see the following,